RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 }
 ```

-- Set "catalog" to "local"(no need to set "initialCharacter")
+- Set "catalog" to "local".
+You do not need to set "initialCharacter".